 - In a large pot, saute onion, celery, carrots and mushrooms in butter for about 4-5 minutes adding carrots, celery and mushrooms first then adding onions a minute later.
 Cook until translucent.

 - Next whisk in flour.
-Cook for a minute, stirring frequently.
-You're trying to cook the flour a bit to remove the floury taste.
+Cook for a minute, stirring frequently.*

 - Add shredded chicken, chicken stock and Marsala then bring to a boil.
 Reduce and simmer for 5 minutes.

 - Stir in cooked rice and milk and bring to a boil.
 Reduce heat and let simmer 5 more minutes then it's ready to serve.
 Add salt and pepper to taste.